ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 2. After receiving the Access Token Response from the AS (see {{sec-as-c-token}}), the client performs the same exchanges with the RS as defined in {{sec-c-rs-comm}}.

-When receiving the new access token, the RS performs the same steps defined in {{sec-rs-c-created}}, with the following addition in case the new access token is successfully verified and stored:
+When receiving the new access token T_NEW, the RS performs the same steps defined in {{sec-rs-c-created}}, with the following addition in case the new access token is successfully verified and stored:

-* The RS also deletes the old access token, i.e., the one whose associated triple (GID, SaltInput, AuthCred) has the same GID and SaltInput values as in the triple that is associated with the new access token and that includes the new authentication credential of the client.
+* The RS deletes any stored access token T_OLD such that the associated quartet (GID, SaltInput, AuthCred, AuthCredGM) differs from the same quartet associated with T_NEW only as to the value of AuthCred.

 # Secure Communication with the AS # {#sec-comm-as}